rcoscali/vendor-nagravision/README.md

 https://aspire-fp7.eu/

-This code is intended to be built in an Android Source tree (JB or KK) and shall be located in vendor/nagravision directory (with a link from build/core/target/product/full_base.mk makefile near libfwdlockengine -- by adding libnvcryptoplugin & libnvdrmplugin).
+This code is intended to be built in an Android Source tree (JB or KK) and shall be located in vendor/nagravision directory (with a link from build/target/product/full_base.mk makefile near libfwdlockengine -- by adding libnvcryptoplugin & libnvdrmplugin).
 If you don't know what I mean, don't try it.
+This file for KK: https://android.googlesource.com/platform/build/+/kitkat-mr2.1-release/target/product/full_base.mk

 There is a build kit that avoid having a whole android source tree...
 I'll add it later